ibm-cloud-docs/power-iaas/use-case-app.md

 - Traditional IaaS value
 - Modernize core business by using the {{site.data.keyword.cloud_notm}} portfolio
-- Flexible option to bursting and scaling their on-premises environment or to host temporary capacity
+- Flexible option to bursting and scaling their private cloud environment or to host temporary capacity
 - Interested in or have an evolving strategy for a consumption-based option
 - Looking to move away from operating a data center